-a) Regularly update the Parties on the progress made in implementing the commitments made under this Agreement to strengthen its scope;

-b) Prevent and manage disputes between the Parties that may lead to non-compliance with this Agreement;

-c) Identify, if necessary, additional measures necessary for the inter-communal reconciliation process.

-d) Regularly update the State authorities on the progress made in implementing the commitments made under this Agreement to strengthen its scope;
+- a) Regularly update the Parties on the progress made in implementing the commitments made under this Agreement to strengthen its scope; - b) Prevent and manage disputes between the Parties that may lead to non-compliance with this Agreement; - c) Identify, if necessary, additional measures necessary for the inter-communal reconciliation process. - d) Regularly update the State authorities on the progress made in implementing the commitments made under this Agreement to strengthen its scope;

-Article 8: 15 members appointed by consensus to represent all of the Peulh and Dogon communities will make up the Monitoring Committee.
-There will be 5 Dogon representatives from the municipality of Madougou, 5 Dogon representatives from the municipality of Barapirely, and 5 representatives from the Peulh community across both municipalities.
+Article 8: 18 members appointed by consensus to represent all of the Peulh and Dogon communities will make up the Monitoring Committee.
+This will be composed of 6 representatives of the Peulh community and 12 representatives of the Dogon community.